-While probing in the Ark data was not frequent enough to see the first two Libyan outages, the third, and longer outage caused a significant drop in the fraction of reachable destinations in IPv4 prefixes geolocated in Libya, as seen in Figure 15.
-The remaining reachable destinations in Libya were both from wired and satellitebased ASes, showing that bidirectional connectivity for some hosts in both types of networks was possible during this longer outage, although the drop in reachable destinations suggests two-way connectivity was available for significantly fewer hosts.
+While probing in the Ark data was not frequent enough to see the first two Libyan outages, the third, and longer outage caused a significant drop in the fraction of reachable destinations in IPv4 prefixes geolocated in Libya, as seen in Figure 14.
+The remaining reachable destinations in Libya were both from wired and satellite-connected ASes, showing that bidirectional communication for some hosts in both types of networks was still possible during this longer outage.